-\begin{example} In Theorem \ref{gcds} put $\lambda=3$ and assume that $m_d=1$ and the renitent lines meet $\cT$ modulo $p$ in the multiset $\{3,3,5\}$ for each $(d)\in \cF_{\lambda}$.
+\begin{example} In Theorem \ref{gcds}, put $\lambda=3$ and assume that $m_d=1$ and the renitent lines meet $\cT$ modulo $p$ in the multiset $\{3,3,5\}$ for each $(d)\in \cF_{\lambda}$.
 Note that this implies $p\neq 2$.
-With the choice $c=2$ it follows that the renitent lines are contained in a curve of degree $\Lambda=(3-1)/2+(3-1)/2+(5-1)/2=4$ whenever $4\leq \min\{q-2,p-1\}$. \end{example}
+With the choice $c=2$, it follows that the renitent lines are contained in a curve of degree $\Lambda=(3-1)/2+(3-1)/2+(5-1)/2=4$ whenever $4\leq \min\{q-2,p-1\}$. \end{example}

 One might think that to obtain a curve of the lowest degree, the best option is to chose $c$ as the greatest common divisor of the values $t_{d,i}-m_d$.
-The next example refute this belief.
+The next example disproves this belief.